learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 ## React information flow

-When developing in vanilla React, we adhere to the following data flow paradigm:
+We already know, how to use props to pass information _down_ from parent to child.
+But how would we do the reverse?
+How might we have a child component send data to its parent component?
+In order to propagate information in the opposite direction, we can send a callback functions _as a prop_ from the parent component to it child.

+This allows the callback to be _owned_ by a different component than the one invoking it.
+Once invoked, the callback can send data to the parent component that _owns_ it, instead of the child component that _invoked_ it.

+Let's summarize:
-- For information to propogate _down_ the component tree parents pass `props` to their children
+- For information to propagate _down_ the component tree parents pass `props` to their children
 - For information to propagate _up_ the component tree, we typically invoke callbacks that were passed from parents to children as `props`

 ## Getting Started